Skip to content

 Discrepancy in proactiveness to engaging in work, joy, play, or what is meaningful

 Beth uses a variety of modalities designed to successfully educate, heal resentments, and facilitate a formation of a new path moving forward for the couple.
-She uses Systems Theory, Mindfulness, and Differentiation processes to work with the couple, making it possible to build an intimate and trusting long-term relationship.
+She uses Systems Theory, Mindfulness, and Differentiation processes to promote an intimate and trusting long-term relationship.
 Of note, Beth has found that most people in a long-term relationship want their spouse/partner to relate in a way that affirms that they are a supportive team.
 A positive, proactive, “we are a team,” attitude from each individual is often key to creating and maintaining relationship satisfaction.